Photon region boundary for stationary axisymmetric black holes: General features of the photon region

 \subsection{Light rings}

-We show that the light rings are located at the extrema of the curves $r_i(\theta)$ and $r_o(\theta)$.
+We now show that the light rings are located at the extrema of the curves $r_i(\theta)$ and $r_o(\theta)$.
 Light rings are special cases of SPOs where the null geodesics are circular orbits confined to a fixed $\theta$.
 Such circular orbits exist where the boundary of the photon region is tangent to the $r$=constant hypersurface \cite{PR of KN-NUT BH}.
 Consider the coordinate plane $(r,\theta)$.
-The projection of $r$=constant hypersurface in this plane is a $r$=constant curve, and the projection of the photon region's boundaries are $r=r_i(\theta)$ and $r=r_o(\theta)$ curves.
+The projection of $r$=constant hypersurface in this plane is a $r$=constant curve, and the projections of the photon region's boundaries are $r=r_i(\theta)$ and $r=r_o(\theta)$ curves.
 Since, at the position of light ring, say $(r_L,\theta_L)$, the boundary of the photon region and the $r$=constant hypersurface have a common tangent plane, the normal vectors $\eta_\mu$, to these two hypersurfaces when projected in the $(r,\theta)$ plane should coincide at $(r_L,\theta_L)$.

-The $r$=constant hypersurface has only one non-vanishing component $\eta_r$ of the normal vector, whereas, for the boundaries of photon region, one can evaluate two components $\eta_r$ and $\eta_\theta$.
-For the two normal vectors to coincide, the $\eta_\theta$ component should vanish at the position of a light ring.
-The $\eta_\theta$ component for the curves of the inner and the outer boundaries of the photon region can be obtained to be proportional to,
+The $r$=constant hypersurface has only one non-vanishing component $\eta_r$ of the normal vector, whereas, for the boundaries of the photon region, one can evaluate two components $\eta_r$ and $\eta_\theta$.
+For the two normal vectors to coincide, the $\theta$ component of the normal, $\eta_\theta$, must vanish at the position of a light ring.
+The $\eta_\theta$ components for the curves of the inner and the outer boundaries of the photon region are found to be proportional to,